BradHutchings/Mmojo-Server/README.md

 ## About Mmojo Server
 Welcome to Mmojo Server version 3!

 This repository is the "Easy Button" for deploying and building [llama.cpp](https://github.com/ggml-org/llama.cpp) for your PC, laptop, or server.
-The audience for this repo is developers and people who get their hands dirty with computers.
+The audience for this repo is developers and tinkerers.
 Regular users can visit [Mmojo.net](https://mmojo.net) for Mmojo products meant for them.

 Mmojo Server is a private, local LLM server:
 - All defaults support private, local LLM usage.
 No logs by default.
 No cloud queries.
 No user accounts.
 No shared server over your network.
 Cues and completions &mdash; aka prompts and answers &mdash; do not leave your computer unless you make them leave your computer.